 GSK-3β and Circadian Rhythm:

-Our body’s core circadian clock is run by a couple of core genes that are expressed during the day and a couple of core circadian genes that rise at night.
-It is this daily rise and fall of gene expression that then drives our internal daily cycles of waking and sleeping, temperature, and energy metabolism.
-GSK-3β is involved in phosphorylation of both the day and night core circadian genes.
+Our body’s core circadian clock runs by a couple of core genes expressed during the day and a couple of core circadian genes that rise at night.
+This daily rise and fall of gene expression drive our internal daily cycles of waking and sleeping, body temperature changes, hormone rhythms, and energy metabolism.
+This is referred to as your circadian rhythm.

 Prevention of lead toxicity: